spglancy/strLib/readme.md

   "This is a String".lower() //Output: "this is a String"
   ```
 - **String.prototype.capitalizeSentence())**
-  Capatlizes each word in the string and returns it
+  Capitalizes each word in the string and returns it
   ```js
   "this is a string".capatlizeSentence() //Output: "This Is A String"
   ```
 - **String.prototype.evenCaps())**
-  Capatlizes every other letter(even) in the string and returns it
+  Capitalizes every other letter(even) in the string and returns it
   ```js
   "this is a string".evenCaps() //Output: "ThIs iS A StRiNg"
   ```
 - **String.prototype.oddCaps())**
-  Capatlizes every other letter(odd) in the string and returns it
+  Capitalizes every other letter(odd) in the string and returns it
   ```js
   "this is a string".oddCaps() //Output: "tHiS Is a sTrInG"
   ```